fastify/fastify/docs/Reference/Server.md

 + Default: `null`

-a custom logger instance.
-The logger must be a pino instance or  conform to the Pino interface by having the following methods: `info`, `error`, `debug`, `fatal`, `warn`, `trace`, `child`.
+A custom logger instance.
+The logger must be a Pino instance or conform to the Pino interface by having the following methods: `info`, `error`, `debug`, `fatal`, `warn`, `trace`, `child`.
 For example:
   ```js